Pikby/NewVoxelEngine/Docs/Features.md

 ### Real Time Shadows
 ![Point shadows](Demos/PointShadows.gif)

-The engine also implements Dynamic point and dirctional shadows to allow for an interesting and ever changing light scape
+The engine also implements Dynamic point and directional shadows to allow for an interesting and ever changing light scape

 ### And alot more
 The engine also implements procedurally generate clouds and water waves which can be found throughout the environments.